 More work?
 A greater challenge?
 Absolutely!
 But thanks to the Culture to Culture Foundation (www.culturetoculture.org/) we can offer a larger cash prize to sweeten the pot.

-There are many different definitions for culture, but here is the one we are going to use for the purposes of providing direction to our film makers: Culture is the characteristics and knowledge of a particular group of people, defined by everything from language, religion, cuisine, social habits, sexual orientation, a shared experience, music, arts and more.
+There are many different definitions for culture, but here is the one we are going to use for the purposes of providing direction to our film makers: Culture is the characteristics and perspectives of a particular group of people, defined by everything from language, ethnicity, nationality, religion, cuisine, social habits, sexual orientation, a shared experience, music, arts and more.
 And when it comes to mental health and suicide prevention culture can influence how and if we talk about these topics, whether or not we seek help, what kind of help and from whom.

 Content Scoring Measures: